 - Initial Shareholdings (the name and address of all initial subscribers, including the class of share they have subscribed to.
 You do not need to use usual residential addresses if you prefer).

 This section should only be completed if your company is limited by guarantee.

 Members confirm that they will contribute a maximum amount to the assets of the company should it be wound up in the future.

 5. Statement of Compliance

 All subscribers must complete this section to confirm that the requirements of the Companies Act 2006 have been complied with.
 If you are forming a company via a third party, such as a formations agent, they will sign on your behalf.

-You can view a PDF version of Form IN01 here.
+You can download a PDF version of Companies House Form IN01 from the Gov.uk website here.